 OECD Home › Directorate for Employment, Labour and Social Affairs › Latest Documents

-OECD has launched a series of reports in 15 countries including New Zealand.
+OECD has launched a series of reports in 16 countries including Poland.
 Each report contains a survey of the main barriers to employment for young people, an assessment of the adequacy and effectiveness of existing measures to improve the transition from school to work.

 This presentation was given by Valérie Paris, Administrator, Health Division, OECD, at the Forum Économie Santé 2009, Les Échos Conférences, on 18 November 2009.

 In this report we present an assessment of public health strategies designed to tackle behavioural risk factors for chronic diseases that are closely linked with obesity, including aspects of diet and physical inactivity, in Brazil, China, India, Mexico, Russia, and South Africa.

 This report report examines selected policies that may help countries better achieve the goal of improved health system efficiency and thus better value for money.

 This paper considers the relationship between actual inequality, desired inequality and overall social well-being, focussing on the evidence from OECD countries over the past two decades.
 It was presented at www.oecdworldforum2009.org.